AstunTechnology/ramblers-cymru-paths-to-wellbeing/website/src/en/index.md

 ## Led by the community, for the community

-Ramblers Cymru believes that community engagement with paths and green spaces will be strengthened by investing in upskilling, equipping, supporting, and leading local volunteers to manage and undertake practical path and habitat maintenance and improvements.
+Global: Ramblers Cymru believes that by working alongside communities to engage with their local path network and green spaces, together we can create sustainable walking opportunities for all.
 Ultimately this will connect people to the health and wellbeing benefits of nature and walking.

 We are working with local volunteers and community members to deliver their community needs.
 Those taking part will gain new skills with expert support and guidance from Ramblers Cymru and our partners.